bluejurand/Photos-colorization/README.md

 ## Model architecture
 Image beneth shows implemented model architecture.
 It is basing on encoder-decoder network mixed with transfer learning model, which is used as a feature extractor.
-In that model the transfer learning model is xception.
+In that case the transfer learning model is xception.
 Name xception comes from extreme version of inception.
 When in inception 1x1 convolutions were used to project the original input into several separate, smaller input spaces, and from each of those input spaces were used a different type of filter to transform those smaller 3D blocks of data.
 Xception goes further and instead of partitioning input data into several compressed chunks, it maps the spatial correlations for each output channel separately, and then performs a 1x1 depthwise convolution to capture cross-channel correlation.
-This operation is known as a depthwise separable convolution.
-[8] The output of Xception model is a 1000 feuture vector which is replicated and to the output of encoder.
+This operation is known as a depthwise separable convolution[8].
+The output of Xception model is a 1000 feuture vector which is replicated and to the output of encoder.
 This operation is followed by decoder, which restores the input image size.

 ![Model architecture](https://github.com/bluejurand/Photos-colorization/blob/master/model_architecture_xception.png)

 ## Results